wp-plugins/eg-attachments/readme.txt

 You can insert the **shortcode** by hand if you want, or use it in a template using the **do_shortcode** function.

-An another way is to activate option **auto shortcode** that adds automaticaly lists of attachments at the end of posts or pages.
+An another way is to activate option **auto shortcode** that automaticaly adds the list of attachments, where you want in your posts or pages.

 The list includes, for each attachments:

 * Icon,
 * Title,
 * Description,
+* Caption,
+* Type,
+* Date,
 * Size.

 Options are